 (2) The Sherman Food, Drug, and Cosmetic Law regulates the packaging, labeling, and advertising of food, beverages, and cosmetics and authorizes the State Department of Public Health to adopt regulations for the enforcement of that law, as specified.
 That law imposes various requirements specific to the manufacture and sale of industrial hemp products that are food or beverages, including a requirement for a certificate of analysis from an independent testing laboratory that confirms that the THC concentration does not exceed a specified amount.
 Existing emergency regulations require that industrial hemp food, food additives, beverages, and dietary supplements intended for human consumption have no detectable THC per serving.

-This bill would require an online hemp marketplace, as defined, to establish a prominent mechanism within its internet-based service that allows an individual to report to the online hemp marketplace an advertisement for an intoxicating hemp product on the marketplace, as specified.
+This bill would require an online hemp marketplace, as defined, to establish a clear and conspicuous mechanism within its internet-based service that allows an individual to report to the online hemp marketplace an advertisement for an intoxicating hemp product on the marketplace, as specified.
+The bill would define “intoxicating hemp product” to include an inhalable hemp product, as further defined, with a detectable THC concentration.
 The bill would require the mechanism to provide the individual who submits a report with written confirmation of receipt of the report, periodic updates, and final written determination, as specified.
 The bill would authorize certain parties to bring a civil action, including, among others, a licensed seller of cannabis or cannabis products and the Attorney General.
 The bill would impose specified penalties and relief for violations of these provisions.

-The bill would impose strict liability on an online marketplace that facilitated the connection between a consumer and an unlicensed seller of cannabis or a cannabis product for damages caused to the consumer by the cannabis or cannabis product, as provided.
-The bill would also impose strict liability on an online marketplace that facilitated the connection between a consumer and a seller of an intoxicating hemp product for damages caused to the consumer by the intoxicating hemp product, as provided.
-The bill would increase the amount that a prevailing plaintiff may recover depending on what the online market knew or should have known at the time it facilitated the connection and whether the harm was suffered by a child, as described.
+This bill would prohibit an online marketplace from engaging in paid online advertising related to unlicensed sellers of cannabis or cannabis products, intoxicating hemp products, or unregistered hemp products, as specified.
+The bill would impose strict liability on an online marketplace that violates that prohibition, and is a substantial factor in an unlawful transaction between a consumer and an unlicensed seller of cannabis or a cannabis product, or between a consumer and a seller of an intoxicating hemp product or an unregistered hemp product, for damages caused to the consumer by the cannabis or cannabis product, the intoxicating hemp product, or the unregistered hemp product, as provided.
+The bill would increase the amount that a prevailing plaintiff may recover depending on what the online market knew or should have known at the time of the unlawful transaction and whether the harm was suffered by a child, as described.
+The bill would provide additional statutory damages if the above provisions are stricken or enjoined in final judgment, and an online marketplace breaches its responsibility of ordinary care and skill and is a substantial factor in causing harm to a consumer, as specified.

 (4) This bill would state that its provisions are severable.